 Ausführliches zu Rollschuhen bei der documenta, Amol K. Patil und Baan Noorg Collaborative Arts and Culture in Das Rollschuhmagazin Nr.
 4 (hier im Onlineshop erhältlich).
 Für aktuelle Infos kannst du gerne auch unseren Social Media Kanälen folgen. #skatedocumenta

 In depth interviews and articles on rollerskating at documenta, Amol K. Patil and Baan Noorg Collaborative Arts and Culture in Das Rollschuhmagazin No. 4 (German only), available at our webshop.
-For news check our social media, too.
 As our magazine is in German language only, you can read the original interview (english) with Amol K. Patil below.

 Protest Movement - An interview with Amol K. Patil